auth0/docs/articles/custom-domains/index.md

 Please remember that it can take up to 48 hours for the DNS to be propagated.

-### CName flattening
+### CNAME flattening

-Cloudflare has a service called CName Flattening.
+Cloudflare has a service called CNAME Flattening.
 During the verification process, turn off the CNAME flattening process until the domain verification steps are complete to prevent IP address confusion.